Menu: Writing style

 An 1899 menu from Delmonico's restaurant in New York City, which called some of its selections entremets, and contained barely English descriptions such as "plombière of marrons".

 The main categories within a typical menu in the US are appetizers, "side orders and à la carte", entrées, desserts and beverages.
 Sides and à la carte may include such items as soups, salads, and dips.
 There may be special age-restricted sections for "seniors" or for children, presenting smaller portions at lower prices.
 Any of these sections may be pulled out as a separate menu, such as desserts and/or beverages, or a wine list.
-A children's menu may also be presented as a placemat with games and puzzles, to help keep children entertained.
+A children's menu (in Japan, "Okosama lunch") may also be presented as a placemat with games and puzzles, to help keep children entertained.

 Menus can provide other useful information to diners.
 Some menus describe the chef's or proprietor's food philosophy, the chef's résumé (British: CV), or the mission statement of the restaurant.
 Menus often present a restaurant's policies about ID checks for alcohol, lost items, or gratuities for larger parties.
 In the United States, county health departments frequently require restaurants to include health warnings about raw or undercooked meat, poultry, eggs, and seafood.

 Puffery

 As a form of advertising, the prose found on printed menus is famous for the degree of its puffery.
 Menus frequently emphasize the processes used to prepare foods, call attention to exotic ingredients, and add French or other foreign language expressions to make the dishes appear sophisticated and exotic.
-"Menu language, with its hyphens, quotation marks, and random outbursts of foreign words, serves less to describe food than to manage your expectations"; restaurants are often "plopping in foreign words (80 percent of them French) like "spring mushroom civet", "pain of rabbit", "orange-jaggery gastrique".

-Part of the function of menu prose is to impress customers with the notion that the dishes served at the restaurant require such skill, equipment, and exotic ingredients that the diners could not prepare similar foods at home.
-In some cases, ordinary foods are made to sound more exciting by replacing everyday terms with their French equivalents.
-For example, instead of stating that a pork chop has a dollop of apple sauce, a high-end restaurant menu might say "Tenderloin of pork avec compote de Pommes."
-Although "avec compote de Pommes" translates directly as "with apple sauce", it sounds more exotic—and more worthy of an inflated price tag.
-Menus may use the culinary terms concassé to describe coarsely chopped vegetables, coulis to describe a purée of vegetables or fruit, or au jus, to describe meat served with its own natural gravy of pan drippings.
+Slate describes the use of foreign languages in menus as, "plopping in foreign words (80 percent of them French) like 'spring mushroom civet,' 'plin of rabbit,' 'orange-jaggery gastrique.'
+Part of the function of menu prose is to impress customers with the notion that the dishes are so complex that the diners could not prepare similar foods at home.